 You can import an Adobe Premiere Pro project into After Effects.
 See Import an Adobe Premiere Pro project.

 You can export an After Effects project as an Adobe Premiere Pro project.
 See Export an After Effects project as an Adobe Premiere Pro project.

 You can copy and paste layers and tracks between After Effects and Adobe Premiere Pro.
 See Copy between After Effects and Adobe Premiere Pro .

-You can render and replace After Effects compositions in Premiere Pro to speed up VFX-heavy sequences.
-See Render and Replace After Effects compositions in Adobe Premiere Pro.)
+You can render and replace After Effects compositions in Premiere Pro to speed up compositions that take a long time to render.
+(See Render and Replace After Effects compositions in Adobe Premiere Pro.)

 - Use Adobe Dynamic Link to work with After Effects compositions in Adobe Premiere Pro.
 A dynamically linked composition appears as a clip in Adobe Premiere Pro.